A Novel Epigenetic Function of WEE1

 WEE1 phosphorylates H2B at Tyr37 upstream of histone cluster 1, Hist1.
 NPAT is excluded from binding to the Hist1 cluster because of its inability to recognize pY37-H2B, which in turn inhibits RNA polymerase II (Pol II) recruitment.
 Subsequently, HIRA is recruited to pY37-H2B, preventing NPAT rebinding and suppressing histone mRNA synthesis.

 WEE1 in chromatin integrity during replication stress.
-Replication protein A (RPA) coats ssDNA formed during DNA replication and DNA repair which facilitates the localization of ATR kinase to sites of DNA damage.
+Replication protein A (RPA) coats ssDNA formed during DNA replication and DNA repair, which facilitates the localization of ATR kinase to sites of DNA damage.
 ATR phosphorylates the CHK1 which in turn phosphorylates and activates WEE1.
 WEE1 perform two distinct phosphorylations; first, it phosphorylates CDK1 at Y15 preventing entry into mitosis so as to allow repair of damaged DNA.
 Second, it actively downregulates histone gene transcription by marking H2B at Tyr37.
 The collective outcome of these events is initiation of intra-S phase and G2 checkpoints in response to DNA damage or replication stress and maintenance of chromatin integrity during repair of damaged DNA, prior to entry into mitosis.